Explode Year-End Fundraising With an Army of Social Media Ambassadors

 5. Start recruiting!

-You need to directly ask people to join your Social Media Ambassador group.
+You need to ask people to join your Social Media Ambassador group directly.
 Come up with a fun name like Childhood Cancer Champions or Pet Protectors.
 Use every communications channel that you have to invite people to participate.

 Email continues to be the most reliable way to communicate with supporters.
 Even though you may call them Social Media Ambassadors, you cannot be sure that they will see every tweet and Facebook post.
 You will need to segment your email list and create a separate one for Social Media Ambassadors – they will be receiving more emails than your average supporter or donor.